Between your ears is the most powerful machine on the planet.

 But let’s revisit the notion of the brain as a machine.
 A supercomputer, rather.

-It runs millions of programs a second, can adapt to any circumstance you can think of, and gets better with time and deliberate practice.
+Your brain runs millions of programs a second, can adapt to any circumstance you can think of and gets better with time and deliberate practice.

 Your master program is your personality, your disposition, and your predominant state of mind.